-As discussed in the FDA guidances “Off-The-Shelf (OTS) Software Use in Medical Devices” and “Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software,” medical devices commonly include third-party software components including off the-shelf and open source software.
-When these components are incorporated, security risks of the software components become factors of the overall medical device system risk management processes and documentation.
+As discussed in the FDA guidances Off-The-Shelf (OTS) Software Use in Medical Devices

+and Cybersecurity for Networked Medical Devices Containing Off-the-Shelf (OTS) Software, medical devices commonly include third-party software components, including off-the-shelf and open source software.
+When these components are incorporated, security risks of the software components should become factors of the overall medical device system risk management processes and documentation.

-As part of demonstrating compliance with quality system design controls under 21 CFR 820.30(g), and to support supply chain risk management processes, all software, including that developed by the device manufacturer (“proprietary software”) and obtained from third parties should be assessed for cybersecurity risk and that risk should be addressed.
-Accordingly, device manufacturers are expected to document all software components of a device and to mitigate risks associated with these software components.
+As part of demonstrating compliance with design controls under 21 CFR 820.30(g), and to support supply chain risk management processes, all software, including those developed by the device manufacturer (“proprietary software”) or obtained from third parties, should be assessed for cybersecurity risk.
+Device manufacturers should document all software components of a device and address or otherwise mitigate risks associated with these software components.

-In addition, under 21 CFR 820.50, manufacturers must put in place processes and controls to ensure that their suppliers conform to the manufacturer’s requirements.
-Such information is documented in the Design History File, required by 21 CFR 820.30(j), and Design Master Record, required by 21 CFR 820.181.
-This documentation demonstrates the device’s overall compliance with the QSR, as well as that the third-party components meet specifications established for the device.
+In addition, under 21 CFR 820.50, a manufacturer must put in place processes and controls to ensure that its suppliers conform to the manufacturer’s requirements.
+Such information is documented in the Design History File, required by 21 CFR 820.30(j), and Device Master Record, required by 21 CFR 820.181.
+This documentation demonstrates the device’s overall compliance with the QS regulation, as well as that the third-party components meet specifications established for the device.
 Security risk assessments that include analyses and considerations of cybersecurity risks that may exist in or be introduced by third-party software and the software supply chain may help demonstrate that manufacturers have adequately ensured such compliance and documented such history.

+Software is updated over time to provide additional features, address security concerns, and otherwise be maintained.
+These changes may introduce new considerations or risks that must be accounted for as part of risk management.
+As a result, device manufacturers should establish and maintain custodial control of device source code (the original “copy” of the software) throughout the lifecycle of a device as part of configuration management.
+This may be accomplished through different methods, such as source code escrow or source code backups, among others.

-As part of configuration management, device manufacturers should have custodial control of source code through source code escrow and source code backups.
-While source code is not provided in premarket submissions, if this control is not available based on the terms in supplier agreements, the manufacturer should include in premarket submissions a plan of how the third party software component could be updated or replaced should support for the software end.
-The device manufacturer is also expected to provide to users whatever information is necessary to allow users to manage risks associated with the device.
+Manufacturers may not have control of source code due to licensing restrictions, terms of supplier agreements, or other challenges.
+While source code is not required to be provided in premarket submissions, manufacturers should include plans for how third-party software components could be updated or replaced if support ends or other software issues arise in premarket submissions.
+The device manufacturer should also provide users with whatever information they may need in the device labeling to allow them to manage risks associated with the software components, including known vulnerabilities, configuration specifications, and other relevant security and risk management considerations.

-One tool to help manage supply chain risk as well as clearly identify and track the software incorporated into a device is a Software Bill of Materials (SBOM), as described below.
+One tool to help manage supply chain risk as well as clearly identify and track the software incorporated into a device is an SBOM, as described below.

-(a) Software Bill of Materials
+(a) Software Bill of Materials (SBOM)

-A Software Bill of Materials (SBOM) can aid in the management of cybersecurity risks that exist throughout the software stack.
-A robust SBOM includes both the device manufacturer-developed components and third-party components (including purchased/licensed software and open-source software), and the upstream software dependencies that are required/depended upon by proprietary, purchased/licensed, and open-source software.
+An SBOM can aid in the management of cybersecurity risks that exist throughout the software stack.
+A robust SBOM includes both the device manufacturer-developed components and third-party components, including purchased/licensed software and open-source software, and the upstream software dependencies that are required/depended upon by proprietary, purchased/licensed, and open-source software.

-An SBOM helps facilitate risk management processes by providing a mechanism to identify devices that might be affected by vulnerabilities in the software components, both during development (when software is being chosen as a component) and after it has been placed into the market throughout all other phases of a product’s life.
+An SBOM helps facilitate risk management processes by providing a mechanism to identify devices and the systems in which they operate that might be affected by vulnerabilities in the software components, both during development when software is being chosen as a component and after it has been placed into the market throughout all other phases of a product’s life.